The Blonds close out NYFW in bejeweled, glitzy glamour

 The designer also sported a large heart-shaped jewel around his neck while carrying a faux fur floor-length coat designed by independent designer Adrienne Landau.

-“It’s all about celebration of color, sparkle, glamour.
+“It’s all about the celebration of colour, sparkle, and glamour.
 And this is sort of a tribute to Elizabeth Taylor, one of our style icons.
 And the idea of falling in and out of love,” David Blond said before the show.

 The Blonds partnered with Preciosa for the crystals seen in the show, Christian Louboutin for the custom shoes and Oribe Hair Care for the quaffed wigs, Blond said.